Muesli, summer porridge, and refrigerator oatmeal are all names for this popular make-ahead, no-cook, healthy grab-and-go mason jar breakfast.

 Learn the basics and view the original 6 recipes:

-Here are the new flavors that I've been enjoying recently.
+Here are more flavors that I've been enjoying recently.
 Some of them were inspired by Yummy reader suggestions--thanks for all who shared their ideas!

 Each of these recipes starts with the same basic ingredients: rolled oats, yogurt, chia seeds and milk as explained in the previous post.